 Q. Can you give us a few thoughts on the role of Annas?

 A. Annas is the greatest character role ever not written.
-An enormous amount of storytelling can be told by this guy who really has a marginal amount of material.
+An enormous amount of storytelling can be told by this guy who has a marginal amount of material.
 I am a guy who has really strong opinions about the show, the characters, and how they should tell their stories.
 To me, Annas is as important, if not more important than, Caiaphas.
 Annas is the guy in charge.
-Caiaphas is the one who is responsible, but Annas is the guy in charge, and is the one with the agenda.
+Caiaphas is the one who is responsible, but Annas is the guy in charge and is the one with the agenda.
 Caiaphas is manipulated into doing what Annas wants.
-The actor who decides he’s going to make the most out of the role of Annas, and step up and take-no-shit from nobody in order to make sure that Annas has his day, is the one who earns my respect.
-This aspect of character as to what Annas can, and in my opinion should, be is really demonstrated by the song “Then We Are Decided.”
-It’s a shame it’s not included in the stage show, because from what I know it was written for the film.
+The actor who decides he’s going to make the most out of the role of Annas, and step up and take no shit from nobody to make sure that Annas has his day, is the one who earns my respect.
+This aspect of the character as to what Annas can, and in my opinion should, be is demonstrated by the song “Then We Are Decided.”
+It’s a shame it’s not included in the stage show because from what I know it was written for the film.
 MCA/Universal owns it.
-It really sets up the whole relationship between Caiaphas and Annas perfectly.
+It sets up the whole relationship between Caiaphas and Annas perfectly.
 Awesome song.
 Great storytelling.

 Q. What did you think of John Farnham’s “Gethsemane”?